 Vietnam Tourism actually has a slick website (compared to other governmental departments here), but it now has no dedicated Mekong section.

 There has been talk of a strategy to help Mekong Delta optimise tourism potential, so making a comprehensive guide for the 12 provinces of the Mekong region (mekongdelta.travel for example) would be a good start.

 I was thinking about tourism strategies when I was looking out the aircraft window at those cargo boats in the canal.
 I’ve written about promoting Mekong Delta tourism through cargo boat travel.
-Instead of getting a bus to my next destination it would have been great to have cargo boat adventure instead.
+Instead of getting a bus to my next destination, it would have been great to have a cargo boat adventure instead.

 I just stayed in the city of Ca Mau on this trip and didn’t visit anything else in the province.
 Many visitors continue on to the Ca Mau Cape National Park to go to the most southerly point in Vietnam.
 I’ve been to enough “most southerly points” in my lifetime to know that I didn’t need to go.
 My next stop was to neighbouring Bac Lieu, the capital of Bac Lieu Province.